The Kleptomaniac: Analysis

-All shots are wide or full shots which make it sometimes difficult for viewers to follow the action, notably in shot 3.
+All shots are wide or full shots which make it sometimes difficult for viewers to follow the action, notably in shot #3.
 The outdoor shots were filmed in New-York and show snow covered street filmed diagonally with a great depth of field and with camera panning to follow the characters.

 Charles Musser considers that this is Porter's most radical film because of the way it condemns the class bias of government and justice.
-The fact that the rich lady is mentioned in Edison's catalog as Mrs. Banker would imply that in the same way as she steals in the department store, her husband the banker steals his clients.
+The fact that the rich lady is mentioned in Edison's catalog as Mrs. Banker implies that in the same way as she steals in the department store, her husband the banker steals from his clients.
 Porter implies that a socioeconomic system in which two essential values, familial responsibility and honesty, are in conflict needs to be reevaluated.

 Matthias Kuzina regards the film as a precursor of contemporary social problem films, concerning "the nature of class conflict in America and the subjugation of the interests of the poor in general and the impotence of the individual in particular".

 For Kay Sloan, the film offers "a scathing portrait of the American legal system and its treatment of the poor. (...)
 Court scenes (...) resembled a virtual assembly line of justice - as marshals herded the accused before the judge like so many cattle.
 Yet the wealthy were brushed out of the courtroom with a sympathetic wave of the hand."
 She considers that the film suggests that the nation's criminaloids (a term used by sociologist Edward A. Ross in 1907 to designate those taking advantage of their positions of power) "stretched even to those in judicial robes".
 She notes however that the film was not regarded as provocative, because the message implied that the powerless "would remain passive victims of greed and injustice".

 The structure of the film with the cross-cutting between two parallel stories and the allegorical ending has been highlighted by Miriam Hansen as an early example of the way in which in the tradition of silent films, allegorical tendencies are combined with primitive narrative styles, often in conjunction with parallelism.
 Hansen stresses the innovative use of allegory by Porter in this film by comparing it with D. W. Griffith's Intolerance.
 While the cradle image in Intolerance embraces the allegorical tradition in its most conservative intentions, Porter on the contrary alienates the familiar representation of Justice as a blindfolded woman holding a horizontal pair of scales by showing the blindfold discovering one eye and the scales tipped.

 The film has also been noted as one of the first representing a department store, albeit in a rather negative way.